Hullraisers

-Hullraisers is a British sitcom written by Lucy Beaumont, Anne-Marie O'Connor and Caroline Moran, based in Kingston upon Hull, England.
+Hullraisers is a British television sitcom written by Lucy Beaumont, Anne-Marie O'Connor and Caroline Moran.
+It is about three women who live in Kingston upon Hull, England.

+Production

 Beaumont wrote the pilot after being approached by Fable to create an adaptation of the Israeli show, Little Mom.
 O'Connor and Moran came on board when the series was commissioned for Channel 4.
+Hullraisers premiered in the US on IFC on 5 April 2023.

+Synopsis

-Hullraisers follows the lives of struggling actress and mother Toni, her older sister Paula, along with family friend and police officer Rana, a sexually confident woman who is the only member of the friendship group who is unmarried and childless.
+Hullraisers is set in Kingston upon Hull in the East Riding of Yorkshire.
+It follows the lives of struggling actress and mother Toni, her older sister Paula, along with Paula's sister-in-law, police officer Rana, a sexually confident woman who is the only member of the group who is unmarried and does not have children.
 Beaumont felt that it was important to set the show in Hull, due to the city's lack of representation in UK media.

 Beaumont said of the show, "I'm really proud of it because I feel like everyone was on the same page with the class thing.
 There are a lot of production companies that are very London-centric.
 We see so few authentic working-class representations, especially in comedy, I've had so little to refer to and that annoyed me."O'Connor said of the show, "If you go to Bradford or Hull you could watch two women talking from a distance and you’d think they were having a fight.
 But then you get nearer and you realise they’re just discussing what they’re having for their tea.
 It’s not a Ken Loach film, it’s not misery tourism.
 Life’s a laugh, isn’t it?
 I've had some of the worst jobs in the world, but I’ve had a laugh while I'm doing it because otherwise, what else are you going to do?
 Just work 12 hours in a factory and be miserable?
 You make the fun where you are."Moran said of the show, "I grew up in a council house on benefits and seeing working-class life on TV was very affirming.
 There were these funny, intelligent, characters who weren't just the butt of the joke, but the people making the jokes.
 There have been, lately, a lot of middle-class, aspirational shows.
 Hullraisers has a different take.
 Lucy doesn't want to send the place up, she wants to celebrate it."

-A second series was confirmed in August 2022.
+The first series was shown in April and May 2022.
+A second series was confirmed in August 2022; it began broadcasting in November 2023.